Lujon (musical instrument): History

 The lujon was invented by William Loughborough.
 At his Sausalito, California studio, Loughborough created a variety of new percussion instruments, including the boobam and lujon, after working with Harry Partch in the mid-1950s.

 The lujon is played with soft mallets and produces a sound that is dominated by its fundamental frequency.
 The instrument is also known as a loo-jon or metal log drum.
 In a 2009 Web post, Loughborough provided the following historical background: "Henry Mancini's drummer, Shelly Manne had several drums I made and one of them was the Lujon (a pun on 'John Lewis' who bought the first one).
 Mancini was very impressed with the instrument and wrote ['Lujon'] using its scale as the theme."

 On 7 April 2010, Loughborough died of a heart attack in Madrid, Spain, at the age of 84.

 Composers

 Composers who have written for lujon include Jerry Goldsmith, Gerald Fried, Dave Grusin, Clare Fischer, Colin Matthews and John Williams.
 Henry Mancini used it in his score for Hatari!, and also featured the instrument in a composition called "Lujon."
+Shelly Manne used the instrument for the theme music of the 1960s television series Daktari.
+A sample of Mancini's Lujon was used in the Black Mighty Orchestra's Ocean Beach Remix (2001).